Increased intracranial pressure is a rise in the pressure inside the skull that can result from or cause brain injury.

 Exams and Tests

-A health care provider will usually make this diagnosis at the patient's bedside in an emergency room or hospital.
-Primary care doctors may sometimes spot early symptoms of increased intracranial pressure such as headache, seizures, or other nervous system problems.
+A health care provider will usually make the diagnosis at the patient's bedside in an emergency room or hospital.
+Primary care providers may sometimes spot early symptoms of increased intracranial pressure such as headache, seizures, or other nervous system problems.

 Intracranial pressure may be measured during a spinal tap (lumbar puncture).
 It can also be measured directly by using a device that is drilled through the skull or a tube (catheter) that is inserted into a hollow area in the brain called the ventricle.